EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 /resource.xml❌
 ```

-So how do I request a file type in a REST API?
+So how do you request a specific format in a REST API?

-### The customer requests the type of representation by means of headers.
+### The client requests the type of representation via headers.

 The representation of the resource to be returned will depend on the _Accept_ header of the client, so we can return different types of representations of the same resource, in the same URI.